tcassanelli/pyoof/README.rst

 and `software <https://github.com/bnikolic/oof>`_ developed by `Bojan Nikolic <http://www.mrao.cam.ac.uk/~bn204/oof/>`_.

 In brief, the pyoof package calculates the aperture phase distribution map from a set of beam maps (telescope observations), at a relatively good signal-to-noise as described by B. Nikolic.
 By using a nonlinear least squares minimization a convenient set of polynomials can be used to reconstruct the aperture distribution.
-The representation can also be used to compute the aperture phase distribution or simply phase error, which contains vital information related to the aberrations in the telescope primary dish surface.
+The representation can also be used to compute the aperture phase distribution or simply phase-error, which contains vital information related to the aberrations in the telescope primary dish surface.
 Knowing the dish aberrations means that they can be potentially corrected, hence improve the telescope sensitivity [K/Jy].

 We are currently testing the pyoof package at the `Effelsberg radio telescope <https://en.wikipedia.org/wiki/Effelsberg_100-m_Radio_Telescope>`_ :satellite:.